sumitx2903/healthdata-iq-hospital-insights/Readme.md

 | Akash   | Exploratory Data Analysis (EDA): perform descriptive statistics, analyze trends, generate metrics |
 | Sumit   | Visualization & Insights: create all graphs and charts, summarize key findings, write interpretations |

-*Note: Optional tasks such as SQL analysis, advanced statistics, and dashboard creation were **not** included in this project.*

 ---